-- 1. Select one of the following: - Run under the current user
+- 1. Select one of the following: - Use current user credentials

 The task will run under the credentials with which the user who starts the tasks is logged on.
 If the task has to run on schedule, you will be asked for the current user's password on completing the task creation.